-Minor in Pre-Law
+The Pre-Law Minor

 Law schools are seeking young men and women with analytical minds who can think clearly and logically and then express themselves both orally and in writing.
 The Association of American Law Schools advises the pre-law student to "major in the field in which he is most interested and do as well as he can in all his subjects."
 The Pre-Law Minor is designed to prepare students for admission to and success in law school.